hotrodorm/hotrod/hotrod-project/hotrod-livesql/tuples.md

 ## Example 8 -- Select Using Cursors

-The code looks remarkably similar to using a list.
+The following code looks remarkably similar to using a list.
 However, it implements streaming of rows:

 ```java
 AccountTable a = this.accountDAO.newTable();